 Emissions should be quantified for projects that are either required to comply with the Tier 2 BMPs or would not comply with the Tier 1 BMPs (for example, they choose to use natural gas).
-The California Emissions Estimator Model (CalEEMod[®]) is typically used to model GHG and criteria air pollutants for project operations for CEQA purposes and has been recommended by SMAQMD in its Recommended Guidance for Land Use Emission Reductions.87 The most current version of CalEEMod[®] should be run to calculate operational emissions for the proposed project land use subtypes and climate zone.
-Most of the inputs and descriptions for modeling emissions will be consistent with the SMAQMD AQMP guidance.88 Differences are described below.
+The California Emissions Estimator Model (CalEEMod®) is typically used to model GHG and criteria air pollutants for project operations for CEQA purposes and has been recommended by SMAQMD in its Recommended Guidance for Land Use Emission Reductions.
+93 The most current version of CalEEMod® should be run to calculate operational emissions for the buildout year for the proposed project land use subtypes and climate zone.
+Most of the inputs and descriptions for modeling emissions will be consistent with the SMAQMD guidance.
+94 Differences are described below.